5 tips for the perfect freelance pitch

 Share the article!

-Shape your freelance pitch so you stick
+Shape your freelance pitch to make you stand out

 Your freelance pitch is more than a cold email